t-d-k/LibreCrypt/docs/FAQ.md

 A file based volume is a file just like any other (albeit a fairly big one); simply let your backup software backup the volume as it chooses, and your data should be safe.

-This will work regardless of what backup software you use, though you may wish to turn off DoxBox's time-stamp reverting functionality in order for your backup software to identify when volumes have been changed.
+This will work regardless of what backup software you use, though you may wish to turn off LibreCrypt's time-stamp reverting functionality in order for your backup software to identify when volumes have been changed.
 (See "View | Options..." dialog, "General" tab, "Revert volume timestamps on dismount")

 *For disk/partition based volumes*

 Whether you can backup disk/partition based volumes depends on the backup software being used.
-If your backup software takes a **literal** backup image of a disk/partition, then it should successfully backup DoxBox volumes (even if the backup copy is compressed).
+If your backup software takes a **literal** backup image of a disk/partition, then it should successfully backup LibreCrypt volumes (even if the backup copy is compressed).
 However, not all backup systems do this, and instead try to be "smart" about what they store to backup - and fail to backup everything they need to.

-(This issue is true for all disk encryption systems, not just DoxBox)
+(This issue is true for all disk encryption systems, not just LibreCrypt)

 For example, with [Paragon Drive Backup](http://www.paragon-software.com/), if you create an encrypted volume using an **entire disk** (i.e. without creating a partition on the disk, and encrypting that partition), Paragon Drive doesn't appear to think there's anything worth backing up (i.e. it doesn't see any partitions **to** backup) and therefore backs up  practically nothing.
 As a result, it will **not** back up your volume correctly.

 However!
 If you create an encrypted volume on a **partition** (even one filling the entire drive), and back that partition up, Paragon Drive Backup does what it **should** do - generates a compressed backup copy of the **entire** partition, which can then be restored back later.

 <SPAN class="tip">
 No matter **what** you're backing up, when you setup a backup system for the first time, it is **strongly recommended** that you go through the restore process at least **once** before "setting it and forgetting it".
-The **absolute worst** time for learning how your software's restore function works is when you actually need it (e.g. after a disk failure, and you want to get your data back)  This advice applies to *ALL* backups, and not just backups of DoxBox volumes.
+The **absolute worst** time for learning how your software's restore function works is when you actually need it (e.g. after a disk failure, and you want to get your data back)  This advice applies to *ALL* backups, and not just backups of LibreCrypt volumes.
 By doing a "dry run", you can have confidence in both your backups, and in your ability to use them should you need to.
 </SPAN>

 * * *

 <a name="hf"></a>
-*Q: Can I use **any** filename/file extension for my DoxBox?
+*Q: Can I use **any** filename/file extension for my container?

 *A:*
 Yes!

-Filenames and file extensions have no special meaning to DoxBox, which means any filename can be used.
+Filenames and file extensions have no special meaning to container, which means any filename can be used.

 * * *

 <a name="gw"></a>
-*Q: Does DoxBox support LVM2?*
+*Q: Does LibreCrypt support LVM2?*

 *A:*
 Yes - it certainly can!

-DoxBox fully supports Linux LVM2 volumes, provided that you have a suitable Windows driver which allows access to LVM2 volumes, this will allow DoxBox to carry out disk encryption either above or below the LVM management system (i.e. on physical or logical volumes)
+LibreCrypt fully supports Linux LVM2 volumes, provided that you have a suitable Windows driver which allows access to LVM2 volumes, this will allow LibreCrypt to carry out disk encryption either above or below the LVM management system (i.e. on physical or logical volumes)

 (It should be noted however that LVM2 is **not** a disk encryption issue!)